Skip to content

 {}

-reduce_kwargs Dict[str, Any]
+reduce_kwargs dict[str, Any]

 Additional kwargs for reduce operation: - model: LLM model to use - validate: List of validation expressions - num_retries_on_validate_failure: Number of retries - timeout: Timeout in seconds (default: 120) - max_retries_per_timeout: Max retries per timeout (default: 2)